ProfOlaf: Semi-Automated Tool for Systematic Literature Reviews: Evaluation

 The screening phase was carried out over seven iterations by two human raters, corresponding to the second and third authors.
 The following inclusion criteria were applied: (1) related to Machine Learning for Code; (2) written in English; (3) publicly available; and (4) published in a venue ranked by CORE or Scimago.

 The results of all iterations are summarized in Table~\ref{tab:iterations}.
-We calculate the efficiency measure for systematic literature reviews, a metric used by Wohlin~\cite{wohlin2014guidelines} in their work to evaluate the amount of noise in the search.
-This metric is the number of included articles relative to the total number of candidate articles examined.
+We calculate the efficiency measure for systematic literature reviews, a metric used by Wohlin~\cite{wohlin2014guidelines} to evaluate the amount of noise in the search.
+Efficiency is calculated as the number of included articles relative to the total number of candidate articles examined.
 The efficiency by iteration and the final efficiency are both represented in Table~\ref{tab:iterations}.
-As shown in Table~\ref{tab:iterations}, early iterations yielded a relatively higher proportion of relevant studies, while later iterations were characterized by a substantial increase in rejections.
-This pattern illustrates the phenomenon of diminishing returns in the search expansion process.

-After screening, we obtained 111 articles, including the seed article by Ramos et al.~\cite{ramos2411large}.
-The final set of articles consisted of 108 articles, after the removal of three duplicates.
+After screening, we obtained 108 articles, including the seed article by Ramos et al.~\cite{ramos2411large}.